NLnetLabs/rpki-doc/source/krill/ca/index.rst

 The software will support running the CA both upwards and downwards.
 Upwards means that operators can have multiple parents, such as ARIN, RIPE NCC, etc., simultaneously and transparently.
 Downwards means that the CA can issue to child organisations or customers who, in turn, run their own CA.

+..
+Note::  This part of the project is currently being developed.
+Documentation will
+           be added as the software evolves.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: